GDPHMediaLab/CMF2NET/README.md

 # CMF2Net

-# This is the repository for the paper CMF2Net: Cross-Modal Feature Fusion Model for Breast Tumor Seg-
-mentation in Dynamic Contrast-Enhanced and T2-Weighted MRI
+# This is the repository for the paper CMF2Net: Cross-Modal Feature Fusion Model for Breast Tumor Segmentation in Dynamic Contrast-Enhanced and T2-Weighted MRI

 ## Usage